 Oxazepam is a sedative that is used to treat anxiety, insomnia, depression and alcohol withdrawal.
-This sedative contains benzodiazepine which is highly addictive and causes various withdrawal symptoms.
-Benzos are considered to be one of the most prescribed drugs due to their calming features that help treat insomnia.
+This benzodiazepine medication is highly addictive and causes various withdrawal symptoms.
+Benzos are considered to be one of the most prescribed drugs due to their calming features that help treat insomnia, anxiety, alcohol withdrawal, and other medical conditions.
 Oxazepam, also known as its brand name Serax, is one of the most popular brands in the United States.

 Table of Contents